 Oh, and Stephen bought a book.

-Okay, Univebutterflyrse.
+Okay, Universe.
 I get the message!
 I don’t need to focus on numbers, but people.
 I must keep an open heart, sharing my best nonfiction, stories, and poems with a generous spirit, letting the surprises unfold.

 Thank you.